Wonders of the Animal Kingdom: A New Museum of Zoology

 A Cambridge landmark

 The internationally renowned Museum of Zoology in Cambridge is raising funds to redisplay this famous Cambridge landmark.
-We are asking the public and corporate sponsors alike to help us raise the £150,000 needed to put our iconic 70ft long Finback whale and other amazing specimens back on public display in time for our re-opening in early 2017.
+We are asking the public and corporate sponsors alike to help us raise the £150,000 needed to put our iconic 70ft long Finback whale and other amazing specimens back on public display in time for our re-opening later in 2017.

 Our collections are badly in need of cleaning, conserving and remounting.
 Without your support, many of these specimens will deteriorate in storage.
 We want to display as many items from our collections as possible, at their glorious best, so the public may visit and marvel at the wonders of the animal kingdom for generations to come.